circleci/circleci-docs/jekyll/_docs/android.md

 the following:

 ```
+# Disable emulator audio
+machine:
+  environment:
+    QEMU_AUDIO_DRV: none

 test:
   pre:
-    - emulator -avd circleci-android22 -no-audio -no-window:
+    - emulator -avd circleci-android24 -no-window:
         background: true
         parallel: true
     - circle-android wait-for-boot
 ```

-`circleci-android23` is an AVD preinstalled on the machine for Android 23 on the ARM V7 EABI.
+`circleci-android24` is an AVD preinstalled on the machine for Android 24 on the ARM V7 EABI.
 There's also a corresponding `circleci-android22`; alternatively, you can [create your own][create-avd] if these don't suit your purposes.